About

 Biography

-From her accompanying work at Pittsfield Community Music School in the Berkshires, Angie was introduced to the Suzuki Method and has since studied with Caroline Fraser, Mary Craig Powell, and Doris Harrel for Suzuki Piano Books 1-4.
-Additional Suzuki include: Suzuki Principals in Action with David Madsen and Suzuki Early Childhood Education Stages 1-3 with Sharon Jones.
-Complimentary studies include Music Together teacher training under Susan Darrow; Kodaly Level 1 at DePaul University with Janell Bjorklund, Dr. Julia Shaw and Douglas Beam; and Dalcroze Level 1 with Adriana Ausch Simmel.
+Angie was introduced to the Suzuki Method while she was a staff accompanist at Pittsfield Community Music School in the Berkshires.
+Since then, she has studied with Caroline Fraser, Mary Craig Powell, and Doris Harrel, and Nancy Modell for Suzuki Piano Books.
+Additional Suzuki include: Suzuki Principals in Action with David Madsen and Suzuki Early Childhood Education with Sharon Jones.
+Complimentary studies include Music Together teacher training under Susan Darrow; Kodaly at DePaul University with Janell Bjorklund, Dr. Julia Shaw and Douglas Beam; Dalcroze with Adriana Ausch Simmel; and Music Mind Games with Kari Lapins.
 Along with her musical studies, she also completed a MA in Media Arts at Emerson College.

 About Suzuki Method